Create report

 In this tutorial, you will learn how to create reports in Adaxes.

-On step 1 of the wizard, enter a name and an optional description for the new report.
+On the General step of the wizard, enter a name and an optional description for the new report.
 Also, specify how the new report will be generated.

 A report can be generated based on:

-With this report type, you can create new reports on the basis of existing ones, but redefine certain report settings.
-You can override the scope, chart, columns, parameter values, report categories and related reports.
+With this report type, you can build new reports using existing ones as a foundation while customizing specific settings.
+You can modify the scope, charts, columns, parameter values, report categories, and related reports to better suit your needs.

 Click Next.

 On this wizard step, you need to specify the options for selecting a report scope.
-A scope defines the directory objects to include into the report.
+A scope defines which objects will be included into the report.

-For reports based on a directory search, a scope specifies where in the directory to perform the search.
-Reports based on PowerShell scripts can be created without a scope.
-In this case, you can click Next to skip the step.
+• Reports based on a directory search – a scope specifies where in the directory to perform the search.

 To add a new scope, click New and follow the instructions in the New Scope Item wizard.